dharmeshkakadia/dharmeshkakadia-2.github.io/_posts/2017-12-25-wasb-logging.md

 ---
 layout: post
 title: Analyzing Azure Storage Performance
-published: false
 ---
-I work on performance of Big data systems at [Azure HDInsight](https://azure.microsoft.com/en-us/services/hdinsight/) and as part of [benchmarking](https://azure.microsoft.com/en-us/blog/hdinsight-interactive-query-performance-benchmarks-and-integration-with-power-bi-direct-query/) many times I need to analyze the performance of the cloud storage.
-The performance is very important factor when deciding cloud solutions.
-In this post we will see how to analyze performance of [Azure Storage Blob (aka WASB)](https://azure.microsoft.com/en-us/services/storage/).
-We will see how to enable perf logging, how to download and analyze the logs.
+I work on performance of Big data systems at [Azure HDInsight](https://azure.microsoft.com/en-us/services/hdinsight/) and as part of [benchmarking](https://azure.microsoft.com/en-us/blog/hdinsight-interactive-query-performance-benchmarks-and-integration-with-power-bi-direct-query/), many times I need to analyze the performance of the cloud storage.
+Performance of the storage system plays a very critical role in the performance of the cloud big data systems.
 Even though there are public benchmarks available for theses systems, its important to measure performance for your workload.
-In that spirit, we will also see how to leverage storage logs for benchmarking big data workload.
-As an example, we will calculate 99th percentile latency of all the storage request made during execution of a hive query.
+In that spirit, we will see how to leverage storage logs for benchmarking your big data workload on [Azure Storage Blob (aka WASB)](https://azure.microsoft.com/en-us/services/storage/).
+We will see how to enable storage perf logging, how to download and analyze the logs and also how to combine this anlysis with query engines like Spark and Hive.

 ## Downloading and Analyzing WASB logs

 Azure Storage provides [logs and metrics](https://docs.microsoft.com/en-us/azure/storage/common/storage-analytics) for all the requests.
 The logs are stored in the storage account in the following form ``https://<accountname>.blob.core.windows.net/$logs/<service-name>/YYYY/MM/DD/hhmm/<counter>.log``.
-Although, this format for logs is simple, it can be quite challenging to build tools and automatation.
-This was one of the motivation behind writing [azlogs](https://github.com/dharmeshkakadia/azlogs) - a tool for downloading logs for given timeperiod.
+Although, this format for logs is simple, it can be quite challenging to build tools and automatation around this format - especially if you want to be efficient.
+This was one of my motivation behind writing [azlogs](https://github.com/dharmeshkakadia/azlogs) - a tool for downloading logs for given timeperiod.
 I use it automatically [analyze latencies](https://github.com/hdinsight/HivePerformanceAutomation/blob/master/bin/perfdatascripts/getStoreLatency.sh) of WASB requests.

 Lets see how you can use azlogs to download the logs and anlayze them.